kengonakajima/CCDK/docs/Setup.en.md

 A complete build can be made by pressing the [build] button.
 This will compile the entire project.

-<B>Note: Make sure DirectX SDK June 2010 is installed</B>

-During the build process, the DirectX SDK package should be automatically downloaded and installed by NuGet.
-Sometimes this automatic process fails.

-In order to fix it, you must install DirectX SDK June 2010 edition.
-Sometimes you need to uninstall other 2010-dated versions of the Visual C++ Redistributable in order to successfully install this version of the SDK.
-You can find this version of the SDK [here](https://www.microsoft.com/en-us/download/details.aspx?id=6812).

-On some Windows 8 machines, .NET Framework 3.5 is not automatically enabled.
-Open the Start menu, then find the "Turn Windows features on or off" Settings menu to trigger the download.
-Or download it directly:

-If your computer belongs to a group network using Windows Server Update Services (WSUS), follow [these](https://support.microsoft.com/en-us/kb/2734782) steps to force an update or ask your sysadmin to enable .NET Framework 3.5 updates for you.

 <B>Step 2 - Perform validation tests on the one-to-one skeleton program with video streaming disabled</B>

 To test the one-to-one skeleton program, set the "one_to_one" project as the startup project for the solution and run the program in debug mode.